BuriXon-code/Termux-Battery/README.md

 ![screenshot](/screenshots/center.jpg)

 - **-color (value)**
   Sets the color of the battery frame.
-Accepts a number between 0 and 255.
+Accepts a number between 0 and 255 (ANSI 256colors).

 ![screenshot](/screenshots/color.jpg)